Information on data protection

 4. Further data processing

 In order to establish or implement the contractual relationship with our customers, it is regularly necessary to process the contact data of the relevant contact persons that we have been provided with.
 The processing serves our legitimate interest in a smooth course of business.
 The legal basis for this processing is Art.
 6 para.
 1 letter f) GDPR.
 We also process customer and prospective customer data for evaluation and marketing purposes.
 These processing operations are carried out on the legal basis of Art.
 6 para.
 1 letter f) GDPR and serve our interest in further developing our offer and informing you specifically about offers from AGNITAS AG.
+If we contact you by e-mail, we rely on the legal basis of article 6 paragraph 1 letter f GDPR in conjunction with § 7 paragraph 3 UWG.
+You can object to this procedure at any time without incurring any costs other than the transmission costs according to the basic tariffs.
 Further data processing may be carried out if you have given your consent (Art.
 6 para.
 1 letter a) GDPR) or if this serves to fulfil a legal obligation (Art.
 6 para.
 1 letter c) GDPR.

 If you register with us for lectures, workshops or other events, we process your personal data, such as name, e-mail address and the company to which you belong.
 These data are processed exclusively for the organisation and implementation of the event.
 The processing is carried out for the purpose of contract implementation.
 The legal basis is Art.
 6 para.
 1 letter b) GDPR.